samyouaret/namla-microservice-interview/README.md

 At this level, the API endpoints that serve collections(orders and suppliers) need `pagination` to improve the performance, and for better usage of our bandwidth, we neglect this part since this is not the purpose of this project.

-We also suppose that authentication and authorization are already handled, although implementing authentication should be done with `jwt` either by calling another microservice to do it, but luckily `jwt` allows us to verify the token without the need for another API call.
+We also suppose that authentication and authorization are already handled, although implementing authentication should be done with `JWT` either by calling another microservice to do it, but luckily `JWT` allows us to verify the token without the need for another API call.

 supposing that we are doing only verification part not authentication and issuing of tokens, Using express as an HTTP server, that could be done only by adding a middleware.